vijay-jaisankar/spectrogrand/README.md

 [Spectrograms](https://en.wikipedia.org/wiki/Spectrogram#:~:text=A%20spectrogram%20is%20a%20visual,sonographs%2C%20voiceprints%2C%20or%20voicegrams.) are **visual representations of audio samples** often used in Engineering applications as features for various downstream tasks.
 We unlock the **artistic value of spectrograms** and use them in both scientific and artistic domains through Spectrogrand: a pipeline to generate **interesting melspectrogram-driven audiovisuals** given text topic prompts.
 We also bake in lightweight **domain-driven computational creativity** assessment throughout steps the generation process.

 In this regard, this pipeline has the following steps:
 - We use [audioldm2-music](https://huggingface.co/cvssp/audioldm2-music) to generate multiple candidate house music songs for the topic text prompt.
-We then estimate each candidate's **novelty** from human-generated house music songs (collected from the [HouseX](https://github.com/Gariscat/HouseX) dataset.), and select the most novel song for our pipeline.
+We then estimate each candidate's **novelty** from human-generated house music songs (collected from the [HouseX](https://github.com/Gariscat/HouseX) dataset), and select the most novel song for our pipeline.
 - Then, we generate melspectrograms for the song as a whole, and for chunks of the sample.
 These numerous images convey local intensity and temporal diversity scattered throughout different zones of the song.
 - We use the parent spectrogram to deduce the genre of the song.
 Our [VGG19-BN based-model with augmented train-time transforms](./research/models/genre_classification.py) is the current SOTA on the HouseX-full-image task 🥳
 - We then use [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) to generate candidate album covers for this song.
 The selected genre defines and augments the prompts through selecting base colours and [descriptor words](./public/housex-processing/corpus).
 We then estimate each candidate's **value** and **surprisingness** based on its aestheticness, and how likely it can fool a strong custom classifier (trained on human-generated and AI-generated album covers) into believing that the candidate is more human-generated.
 We select the image with the highest equiweighted score for our pipeline.
 - We then use [magenta](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2) to perform arbitrary image style transfer on the selected album cover image and each of the song chunk's melspectrograms.
 - At the end of the pipeline, one can generate **three** audiovisual videos for a given theme text prompt.
-[Example videos](#outputs-for-prompt-topic-futuristic-spaceship)

 ---